victorminden/victorminden.github.io/_pages/papers.md

 ## Publications

 ### Preprints
-- A. Khalilian-Gourtani, M. Tepper, V. Minden, and D. B. Chklovskii.
-"Strip the stripes: artifact detection and removal for scanning electron microscopy imaging".
-To appear, proceedings of the 44th IEEE International Conference on Acoustics, Speech and Signal Processing (ICASSP 2019).
 - V. Minden and L. Ying.
 "A simple solver for the fractional Laplacian in multiple dimensions".
 In review. ([arXiv](https://arxiv.org/abs/1802.03770))

 ### Journal publications